TrevorBuchanan/AgAIDResearch/README.md

 * 06/26/2024 - Measure accuracy for models, show variety with results, log training performance, and add correlation at heading date to correlation visualization
 * 07/01/2024 - Add winter data correlations to project notes, train winter ML models, add testing and training sizes to project notes
 * 07/02/2024 - Fix issues and make advancements:
-  * Improve saved model data and better model saving approach
+  * Improve saved model data and better model-saving approach
   * Work on weakness-target training
   * Bug and error search; bugs found:
     * Bug fetching predictions where only a few of the predictions would be made, and then the visualizer would fill the rest of the data with the existing values; resulting in skewed accuracy.
-    * Bug where the prediction data would be backwards (according to time, i.e. starting at end, whole data, and ending with beginning (one day of data))
+    * Bug where the prediction data would be backward (according to time, i.e. starting at end, whole data, and ending with beginning (one day of data))
-* 07/03/2024 - Log start and end dates of all plots, add ability to normalize any inputs, use r-squared and RMSE when measuring performance (r-squared not used, but function exists), get all VIs when parsing data and add them to the visualization (used later for multivariate LSTM model), train models with new changes, further work on weakness-target training
+* 07/03/2024 - Log start and end dates of all plots, add the ability to normalize any inputs, use r-squared and RMSE when measuring performance (r-squared not used, but function exists), get all VIs when parsing data and add them to the visualization (used later for multivariate LSTM model), train models with new changes, further work on weakness-target training
-* 07/05/2024 - Bug fixes, train models, add ability to track the best accuracies in testing and training sets and the corresponding average of those best accuracies
+* 07/05/2024 - Bug fixes, train models, add the ability to track the best accuracies in testing and training sets and the corresponding average of those best accuracies
 * 07/07/2024 - Finished error logging and accuracy tracking
 * 07/08/2024 - Train models for each data set, model type, and season, start work on multivariate LSTM, fix variety names not being right in visualization
-* 07/09/2024 - Further work on multivariate lstm
+* 07/09/2024 - Further work on multivariate LSTM
-* 07/10/2024 - Finish up implementing multivariate model, train model and log performance
+* 07/10/2024 - Finish up implementing multivariate model, train model, and log performance
 * 07/11/2024 - Fix bulk and cut sets functionality with multivariate changes, train additional multivariate models, remove unused (ineffective) strategy of training on weak sets
-* 07/12/2024 - Fix best yield being shown to screen and their dates, add rmse units and description, begin working on image processing
+* 07/12/2024 - Fix best yield being shown to screen and their dates, add RMSE units and description, begin working on image processing
 * 07/15/2024 - Search for explanations for irregularities in VI to yield, make dates more readable in graphs, work on image processing directly (rather than with ML)
 * 07/16/2024 - Make advancements in image processing